farxpeace/usahawanekspress/intelmlm_include/debugger/jquery-ui-1.10.3.custom/development-bundle/README.md

 Running the Unit Tests
 ---

 Run the unit tests with a local server that supports PHP.
 No database is required.
-Pre-configured php local servers are available for Windows and Mac.
+Pre-configured php local servers are availabel for Windows and Mac.
 Here are some options:

 - Windows: [WAMP download](http://www.wampserver.com/en/)
 - Mac: [MAMP download](http://www.mamp.info/en/index.html)